JayWebDevCom/Verto_Ruin/README.md

 # Verto_Ruin
-Practical Task for Ruin Creating Verto Homes Single Page by Jaiye Senbanjo
+Practical Task for Ruin -  Create Verto Homes Single Page

+by Jaiye Senbanjo

 site can be viewed at http://www.ruin.jaywebdev.one/